 - floral wire

-Step 1: Using a 12″ styrofoam wreath form, saw in half with serrated knife:
+Step 1: Using a 12″ styrofoam wreath form and a serrated knife slice the wreath form in half.

 Now you can make 2 wreaths for the price of 1 and your wreath will lie flat against the door.